surya123866/surya123866/README.md

 surya123866/surya123866 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
+<h1 align="center">Hi 👋, I'm Surya Kommanapallli</h1>
+<h3 align="center">A passionate frontend developer from India</h3>

-👋 Hi there!
-I'm Surya Kommanapalli, a recent graduate with a strong passion for web development.
+👋 I'm a recent graduate with a strong passion for web development.

 🚀 I'm currently learning and working on building web applications using ReactJS.
 I love the challenges of working with complex code and enjoy finding creative solutions to problems.